Norman Lamb: Post 2019

-Medical Transparency
+Medical transparency

-In his role as Chair of the Science and Technology Committee, Lamb initiated measures that led to a significant improvement in medical research transparency in the UK.
+In his role as chair of the Science and Technology Committee, Lamb initiated measures that led to a significant improvement in medical research transparency in the UK.

 Cannabis legalisation

 Lamb has been an outspoken advocate for the legalisation of cannabis in the UK.
 In 2018 he introduced a Ten Minute Rule bill to legalise the drug, which was unsuccessful.

 In 2019, as part of a BBC documentary, Lamb visited Canada and took cannabis oil, where it is legal.

 Personal life

 He married Mary in 1984, and they have two sons.
 They live in Norwich.
 Their son Archie Lamb was a co-founder of the independent record label Takeover Entertainment which promoted Tinchy Stryder.

 Lamb was knighted in the 2019 Birthday Honours.
-He was appointed chair of South London and Maudsley NHS Foundation Trust in December 2019.
+He was appointed chair of South London and Maudsley NHS Foundation Trust in December 2019, he retired from the role in 2025.